Lloyds Banking Group: Lloyds/TSB merger

 In 1995, Lloyds Bank plc merged with TSB Group plc, forming Lloyds TSB Group plc.

 In 2000, the group acquired Scottish Widows, a mutual life-assurance company based in Edinburgh, in a deal worth £7 billion.
 This made the group the second-largest UK provider of life assurance and pensions after Prudential.
 In September the same year, Lloyds TSB purchased Chartered Trust from Standard Chartered Bank for £627 million to form Lloyds TSB Asset Finance Division, which provides motor, retail and personal finance in the United Kingdom under the trading name Black Horse.

 Lloyds TSB continued to take part in the consolidation, making a takeover bid for Abbey National in 2001, which was later rejected by the Competition Commission.
 In October 2003, Lloyds TSB Group agreed on the sale of its subsidiary NBNZ Holdings Limited—comprising the Group's New Zealand banking and insurance operations—to Australia and New Zealand Banking Group.
 In July 2004, Lloyds TSB Group announced the sale of its business in Argentina to Banco Patagonia Sudameris S.A. and its business in Colombia to Primer Banco del Istmo, S.A.

 On 20 December 2005, Lloyds TSB announced that it had reached an agreement to sell its credit card business Goldfish to Morgan Stanley Bank International Limited for £175 million.
 In 2007, Lloyds TSB announced that it had sold its Abbey Life assurance division to Deutsche Bank for £977 million.

 Acquisition of HBOS

 On 17 September 2008, the BBC reported that HBOS was in takeover talks with Lloyds TSB, in response to a precipitous drop in HBOS's share price.
 The talks concluded successfully that evening with a proposal to create a banking giant which would hold a third of UK mortgages.
 An announcement was made on 18 September 2008.

 On 19 November 2008, the new acquisition and government preference share purchase was agreed by Lloyds TSB shareholders.
-HBOS shareholders overwhelming approved the deal on 12 December.
+HBOS shareholders overwhelmingly approved the deal on 12 December.
 Lloyds TSB Group changed its name to Lloyds Banking Group upon completion of the takeover on 19 January 2009.